incuna/authentic/doc/attribute_management.rst

 To find the user in a LDAP directory, authentic2 must know its distinguished name (DN).
-If this LDAP has been used when the user has authenticated, Authentic2 learn the user DN.
+If this LDAP has been used when the user has authenticated, Authentic 2 learn the user DN.
 Nothing has to be done from this point of view.

-However, if it is expected that user attributes be taken in a directory that is not used by the user for authentication, it is necessary to manually indicate to Authentic2 what is the user DN in the directory.
+However, if it is expected that user attributes be taken in a directory that is not used by the user for authentication, it is necessary to manually indicate to Authentic 2 what is the user DN in the directory.
 For this, a user alias in source is created for the user:

 1. Go to http[s]://your.domain.com/admin/attribute_aggregator/useraliasinsource/add/